 Day 7: Otranto and Castro Marina (boat tour)

 The next town, where we also spent two nights, was Otranto.
 This coastal town is considered one the most beautiful in all Puglia.
-And we unanimously selected it as our favourite town of the trip.
+And we unanimously selected it as our favourite town on the trip.

 It’s small and simple, but beautiful and relaxing.
 Its beach on the north side is literally as calm as a swimming pool.
 It’s called Spiaggia della Riviera degli Haethei and was one of our favourite beaches as well.
 Some rock formations and human intervention have made this beach quite unique.
-There is sand but below there are rocks, so you cannot just put your umbrella.
+There is sand but below there are rocks, so you cannot just put your umbrella on.
 However; there are some tubes already there so you only need to put your umbrella on top (no need to drill a hole).

 The town centre is full of traditional shops, bars and restaurants.
 Otranto is home to the 15th-century Aragonese Castle and 11th-century Otranto Cathedral, with a rose window and ornate mosaic flooring.
 At the harbour, Torre Matta tower has sweeping sea views.
 Nearby beaches include the popular Alimini Beach.
 And there are 2 lakes inland: the saltwater Alimini Grande and spring-fed Alimini Piccolo.
 South is the Punta Palascìa lighthouse.

 We stayed at B&B Rocamura and we liked it a lot.
-Super modern and comfortable rooms with balcony.
+Super modern and comfortable rooms with balconies.
 Cosy kitchen and excellent breakfast.
 Silvia is a great host, very helpful and friendly.
 She speaks Italian, English and Spanish and knows many places in the area.
 She gave us good recommendations and was always very attentive.
 The cakes were super tasty and are all day available.
 Its location is ideal, as it’s a 10-walk minute from the beach and 15 from the city centre.

 In terms of pubs, we can recommend Borderline Cafe, right in front of the beach (see picture above), where we had a couple of aperitivos.
 Another good spot is Caffè Sud Est, where they make very good cocktails.

 We also liked very much both the food and gelato from Martinucci.
-It was our favourite pistachio ice-cream of the trip.
+It was our favourite pistachio ice cream of the trip.
 They also have good salads, sandwiches, sweets and traditional Rustico.

 The next day we headed to Castro Marina.
-It is a small town from where many boat tours departs.
+It is a small town from where many boat tours depart.
 We think that spending a few hours in a boat is a good way to do something different, have some air, jump to the water, see some fish, etc.